tajmone/lemon-grove/lemon/lemon.md

 - A header file defining an integer ID for each terminal symbol.
 - An information file that describes the states of the generated parser automaton.

 By default, all three of these output files are generated.
-The header file is suppressed if the "-m" command-line option is used and the report file is omitted when "-q" is selected.
+The header file is suppressed if the "`-m`" command-line option is used and the report file is omitted when "`-q`" is selected.

 The grammar specification file uses a "`.y`" suffix, by convention.
 In the examples used in this document, we’ll assume the name of the grammar file is "`gram.y`".
 A typical use of Lemon would be the following command: